BrightspaceUI/visual-diff/README.md

 // selects an element in the document's light-DOM and focuses it await focus(page, selector);

+// selects an element in the document's light-DOM and focuses it using the keyboard,
+// which will trigger the :focus-visible pseudo-class await focusWithKeyboard(page, selector);

 // selects an element in the document's light-DOM and gets a rect object for use with screenshotAndCompare (ex. { x: 50, y: 50, width: 200, height: 100 });
 // optional margin default is 10px